Multislant matrices and Jacobi--Trudi determinants over finite fields: Multislant matrices and -shifted -staircases

 Theorem \ref{thm.n.staircase} and Conjecture \ref{bigoutwardstaircases} together encompass the whole class of $p$-shifted $n$-staircases.
 We note that none of the four expressions for $P(s_{\lambda} \mapsto 0)$ depend on $p$.
 Theorem \ref{thm.n.staircase} \textbf{(ii)} restates Theorem \ref{thm.n.staircase-intro} from the introduction.

 The right hand side of Theorem~\ref{thm.n.staircase} \textbf{(ii)} is the probability of a random $n\times n$-matrix being singular over $\mathbb{F}_q$.

+We shall prove Theorem~\ref{thm.n.staircase} \textbf{(ii)} in Subsection \ref{subsec.proof-shifted-staircase}.
+This proof will rely on a more general result about a certain kind of structured matrices (consisting of rectangular Toeplitz blocks glued together along their vertical sides), which we call \emph{multislant matrices}, and which are defined in Definition~\ref{def.multislant} below.
+These matrices exhibit a well-behaved recursive structure, which allows us to explicitly compute the probability for their determinants to vanish (Theorem~\ref{thm.multislant.prob}).
+Having done that, we will be able to prove Theorem~\ref{thm.n.staircase} \textbf{(ii)} by identifying the appropriate Jacobi--Trudi matrix $J\tup{\lambda}$ as a multislant matrix after permuting its columns (Lemma~\ref{multistair}).

-To prove Theorem~\ref{thm.n.staircase} \textbf{(ii)}, we will establish a more general result about a certain kind of structured matrices split into Toeplitz blocks.
-Theorem~\ref{thm.n.staircase} \textbf{(i)} can be proved similarly to our proof of Theorem~\ref{thm.n.staircase} \textbf{(ii)} below, but is also fairly easy to check directly, since all indeterminates in the matrix $J\tup{\lambda}$ are distinct (and all entries of this matrix are indeterminates, except for some possible $0$'s and $1$'s in the last row).
+Theorem~\ref{thm.n.staircase} \textbf{(i)} can be proved similarly, but is also fairly easy to check directly, since all indeterminates in the matrix $J\tup{\lambda}$ are distinct (and all entries of this matrix are indeterminates, except for some possible $0$'s and $1$'s in the last row).

+We have so far been unable to adapt this type of reasoning to Conjecture~\ref{bigoutwardstaircases}; it appears to require a looser notion of ``multislant matrices'', which no longer lends itself to an easy computation of the vanishing probability.